Devonian

 first forests of trees appeared; this completed a land colonization

 process that likely started in the late Cambrian.
-So too did marine
+So too did

-and ray-finned (Actinopterygii)
+lobe-finned fishes (Sarcopterygii) and ray-finned

-fish appear.
 Among the Sarcopterygii,

 the first fish evolved legs to

-fiercer.
+period.
 Among invertebrates, the ammonite mollusks appeared,

-and crinoids, coral, and brachiopods remained common and thriving.
+and crinoids, coral, and brachiopods remained common and

 The first seed-bearing plants spread across dry land, ultimately

 forming huge forests.
-Early Devonian plants lacked roots and leaves
+Early Devonian plants lacked

 and mostly lacked vascular tissue, and where tiny.
 They probably

-spread largely by vegetative growth, and did not grow much more
+spread largely by vegetative growth, and did not grow

 than a few centimeters tall.
 However, by the late Devonian, primitive

-plants such as the lycophytes, sphenophytes, ferns, and progymnosperms
+plants such as the lycophytes, sphenophytes, ferns,

 had formed widespread forests.
 The Late Devonian extinction severely

-affected marine life, particularly brachiopods, trilobites, ammonites,
+affected marine life, particularly brachiopods, trilobites,

 conodonts, and acritarchs, jawless fish, and placoderms.